 Essential Functions

-Essential functions are non-academic requirements of the MMLS program that students must demonstrate in order to successfully participate in the program and eventually seek employment in the field of Medical Laboratory Science.
+Essential functions are non-academic requirements that students must demonstrate to successfully participate in the program and seek employment in the field of Medical Laboratory Science.

-I. Vision: Students must be able to read and interpret charts, graphs, and labels; read and interpret instrument panels and printouts; discriminate colors, hue shading or intensity and clarity; and read microscopic material and record results.
+I. Vision: Students must be able to read and interpret charts and labels; read and interpret instrument panels; discriminate colors, hue shading or intensity; and read microscopic material and record results.

 II.
-Speech and Hearing: Students must be able to communicate effectively and sensitively in order to assess non-verbal communication, adequately transmit information, and follow verbal or written communication.
+Speech and Hearing: Students must be able to communicate effectively and sensitively to assess non-verbal communication, transmit information, and follow verbal or written communication.

 III.
-Motor Functions: Students must have skills necessary to carry out diagnostic procedures, manipulate tools, instruments, and equipment, perform phlebotomy safely and accurately, and travel to a clinical site for practical experience.
+Motor Functions: Students must have skills to carry out diagnostic procedures, manipulate tools and equipment, perform phlebotomy safely and accurately, and travel to a clinical site for practical experience.

 IV.
 Behavioral Requirements: Students must possess the emotional health required for full utilization of their intellectual abilities and be able to recognize emergency situations and take appropriate action.

-V. Physical Requirements: Students must be able to complete fine repetitive hand movements; twist and bend; handle flammable and infective materials; handle hazardous chemicals and electrical equipment; lift ten pounds; maintain prolonged sitting or standing positions; maintain concentration with distracting noises and close proximity to fellow workers; tolerate unpleasant odors, work in buildings either above or below ground level; work in an environment without windows; and perform keyboarding.
+V. Physical Requirements: Students must be able to complete fine repetitive hand movements; twist and bend; handle flammable and infective materials; handle chemicals and electrical equipment; lift ten pounds; maintain prolonged sitting or standing positions; maintain concentration; tolerate unpleasant odors, work in buildings either above or below ground level; work in an environment without windows; and perform keyboarding.

 VI.
-Critical Thinking: Student must be able to appropriately perform complex interpretative testing appropriately.
+Critical Thinking: Students must be able to perform complex interpretative testing.

 VII.
 Professionalism: Students must maintain a professional attitude and appearance.